lbryio/lbry.com/content/news/186-hacktoberfest.md

 ### The Rewards

 In addition to being more generous with LBC rewards this month, we’re offering the following:
-* 500 LBC for anyone who submits an accepted PR, regardless of whether you’ve submitted one before.
+* 500 LBC for anyone who submits their first accepted PR in October, regardless of whether you’ve submitted one before.
 This is separate from normal rewards for difficulty/effort/value.
 * A sweet T-shirt for anyone who submits 3 PRs.
 * A Lamborghini Aventador S for anyone who submits 800,000 accepted PRs.

+*Note: Typically these include actual coding PRs (Hacktoberfest), not text edits.
+Exceptions will be made for early contributes.*

 ### The Schedule